AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/mbi-service-policies.md

 ---
 title: MBI Service Policies
-description: "At Magento BI, our goal is to provide stellar customer service, safeguard your data, and give you the know-how you need to make data-driven decisions."
+description: At Magento BI, our goal is to provide stellar customer service, safeguard your data, and give you the know-how you need to make data-driven decisions.
+exl-id: 2e1ef4b3-a77c-4281-8337-fb90574a44f7
 ---
 # MBI Service Policies

 At Magento BI, our goal is to provide stellar customer service, safeguard your data, and give you the know-how you need to make data-driven decisions.